 But the chief reason why this psychological comedy-drama never quite fulfills its potential for either pathos or humor is an overabundance of commercial concessions, ranging from an intrusive pop soundtrack and several unfunny juvenile jokes to a series of tidy resolutions in Brent Boyd’s screenplay that may please happy-ending addicts but that also fail to ring true.

 Aurora Borealis (2006).
-Dir.: James C. E. Burke.
-Scr.: Brent Boyd.
+Director: James C. E. Burke.
+Screenplay: Brent Boyd.
 Cast: Joshua Jackson, Donald Sutherland, Juliette Lewis, Louise Fletcher.

 Now in his mid-20s, wintry Minneapolis resident Duncan Shorter (Joshua Jackson) is still stuck in his adolescence.
 He has never been able to recover from the unexpected death of his cocaine-addicted father.
 (Dad had stopped doing drugs, but may have gone on a binge the night he died of a heart attack.)